Sign In Register

 Is Iola a Good Place to Live?

-Based on current data, Iola receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine.
+Based on current data, Iola receives an overall livability score of 2.8 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include below-average incomes, high obesity rates.
-Iola offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Iola has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs

 The median household income in Iola is $45,000, 40% below the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-The poverty rate of 15.5% exceeds the national average of 12.4%, indicating economic hardship for a significant portion of the population.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 28 minutes.

 Cost of Living & Housing